 UIUC Teacher Candidates must:

-- make up missed Student Teaching days.
-If absences exceed five, the Teacher Candidate will be removed from their placement and clinical experience will end.
+• make up missed Student Teaching days.
+If absences exceed six (i.e., three personal days plus three additional absences), the Teacher Candidate will be removed from their placement and clinical experience will end.

 Take-over schedule

 Working with your Cooperating Teacher, you will agree on a take-over schedule.
-You will assume gradual responsibility for the Cooperating Teacher's full class load, starting with the class where you will teach your edTPA lessons and continuing until you take over her/his full load.
+You will assume gradual responsibility for the Cooperating Teacher's full class load, starting one level at a time and continuing until you take over their full load.
 Full takeover should happen no later than the sixth week of Student Teaching.
 In most cases, it happens during the first 3-4 weeks.

 You should develop your lesson plans and instructional activities fully in order to ensure that students achieve the desired learning outcomes.
 Your lesson planning and delivery should reflect thorough knowledge of your content area and pedagogy.